 Meet the Queen of Injectables

-On creating a girl’s-only club, with both employees and patients:
+On creating a girl’s-only club with both employees and patients:

 “I wanted to create a very private, referral-only-based girls club with Park Avenue Skin Solutions.
 Women can come, hang out, and feel vulnerable and comfortable enough to open up and know they won’t be judged.
-When patients walk in here, they’re so hypercritical, I try to eliminate the self-hate.
+When patients walk in here, they’re so hypercritical.
+I try to eliminate the self-hate.
 And truthfully, we all judge ourselves the most—I do it too—but we’re trying to change that here.
 I’ve tried to build a family-like work setting.
 We all practice yoga on Fridays, we have office meditation sessions, and we recently had a retreat in Los Angeles with yoga instructors and meditation experts.”

-Her puzzle-piece type of approach to procedures:
+Her puzzle-piece approach to procedures:

 “We take a hybrid approach with at-home care and in-office procedures.
 It’s all little pieces that make up the big puzzle.
 I don’t like just shoving a bunch of stuff in someone’s face and telling them to come back in three months.
-I do it step-by-step so patients can get used to my work, and I can get used to how they look with a little enhancement.
+I do it step-by-step so patients can get used to my work and I can get used to how they look with a little enhancement.
 It’s all baby steps.”

 Her take on the million-dollar Botox question: When do you start?!